luau-project/LuaInstaller/docs/LuaInstaller.Console.md

 LuaInstaller.Console.exe list-vs
     Lists all MSVC compilers found
-    for x64 on 64 Bit Operating
-    Systems or x86 otherwise.
+    matching the architecture
+    (x86, x64 or ARM64) of the
+    Operating System

 LuaInstaller.Console.exe list-vs-x86
     Lists all MSVC x86 toolset